Ewersra/SEProject1/README.md

 python Project2.py output.txt
 ```

-if Reddit blocked program one from running, an html file of the page is provided to use for project two, if it is needed, execute this instead:
+if Reddit blocked program one from scraping the page, an html file of the page is provided to use for project two, if it is needed, execute this instead:
 ```
 python Project2.py html.txt
 ```